- Experience the daily life of a Mosetén tribe member in the Pilón Lajas Reserve

 |Day 2||Explore Mapajo & Pilón Lajas Reserve||Mapajo|

-|Day 5||Explore the Madidi Jungle||Madidi National Park|
+|Day 5||Discover the Madidi Jungle||Madidi National Park|

 Day 2: Explore Mapajo & Pilón Lajas Reserve

-Day 5: Explore the Madidi Jungle
+Day 5: Discover the Madidi Jungle

-On your last day in the jungle, you'll take a short boat trip upstream on the Tuichi River to the Serere Trail for a riverside hike to a floodplain to spot native wildlife.
-Here you might see yellow squirrel monkeys and hoatzin birds, the most ancient bird species in South America (related to the dinosaur).
-And if you're up for it, consider fishing for piranhas at the aptly named Piraña Lagoon.
+On your last day in the jungle, take a short boat trip upstream on the Tuichi River to the Serere Trail.
+Go on a riverside hike to a floodplain to spot native wildlife.
+Here you might see yellow squirrel monkeys and hoatzin birds, the most ancient bird species in South America.
+And if you're up for it, try your hand fishing for piranhas at the aptly named Piraña Lagoon.
 Spend a little time visiting Caquiahuara to look for the red and green macaws and other parrot species.
 Then it's time for the boat ride back to Rurrenabaque.
 Say farewell to the Amazon as you head back to La Paz.
 Enjoy one last Bolivian dinner and a night on the town in La Paz before the itinerary ends.